S0UPernova/sample_app/README.md

 ___
 ## Some added bits
-### some issues and curiosities I found while working through this book
+some issues I found while working through this book

 ---

-## From chapter 3.1, Listing 3.5
+### From chapter 3.1, Listing 3.5
 This doesn't work
--

 ```
 def hello
     render text: "hello, world!"
 end
 ```
 so I used this instead
--

 ```
 def hello
     render html: "hello, world!"
 end
 ```
 ---
-## From chapter 3.3, Listing 3.15.
+### From chapter 3.3, Listing 3.15.
-### these commands do not seem to run the tests.
+These commands do not seem to run the tests.
 ```
 $ rails db:migrate
 $ rails test